amritpurandare/ZensarNewsApp/README.md

 - On click of any news, users can see it's details.

 ## Language used
-### Kotlin
+- Kotlin

+## Architecture pattern -
-##Architecture pattern - MVVM
+- MVVM

+## Firebase library
-##Firebase library is used to track the screen views and news item clicks
+- It is used to track the screen views and news item clicks

+## mockk
-##Added sample unit test cases.
+- Added sample unit test cases using mockk

+## Retrofit
-$$Used retrofit for API calls along with kotlin coroutines to add suspended calls
+- Used retrofit for API calls along with kotlin coroutines to add suspended calls